gmihaila/gmihaila.github.io/docs/markdown/tutorial_notebooks/finetune_transformers_pytorch.md

 * `set_seed(123)` - Always good to set a fixed seed for reproducibility.
 * `epochs` - Number of training epochs (authors recommend between 2 and 4).
-* `batches` - Number of batches - depending on the max sequence length and GPU memory.
+* `batch_size` - Number of batches - depending on the max sequence length and GPU memory.
 For 512 sequence length a batch of 10 USUALY works without cuda memory issues.
 For small sequence length can try batch of 32 or higher.
 * `max_length` - Pad or truncate text sequences to a specific length.
 I will set it to 60 to speed up training.
 * `device` - Look for gpu to use.
 Will use `cpu` by default if no `gpu` found.
 * `model_name_or_path` - Name of transformers model - will use already pretrained model.
 Path of transformer model - will load your own model from local disk.
 I always like to start off with `bert-base-cased`: *12-layer, 768-hidden, 12-heads, 109M parameters.
 Trained on cased English text.*